 - The radiation emitted from the primary source is dispersed with the help of rotating prisms.

 - The various wavelengths of the light source which are separated by the prism are then selected by the slits such the rotation of the prism results in a series of continuously increasing wavelengths to pass through the slits for recording purposes.

 - The beam selected by the slit is monochromatic and further divided into two beams with the help of another prism.

 Sample and reference cells

-- Both sample and reference solution are contained in the cells.
+- Both sample and reference solution is contained in the cells.

 - These cells are made of either silica or quartz.
 Glass can’t be used for the cells as it also absorbs light in the UV region.

-- Generally two photocells serve the purpose of detector in UV spectroscopy.
+- Generally, two photocells serve the purpose of the detector in UV spectroscopy.

-- One of the photocell receives the beam from sample cell and second detector receives the beam from the reference.
+- One of the photocells receives the beam from the sample cell and the second detector receives the beam from the reference.

 - The alternating current generated in the photocells is transferred to the amplifier.